 - Engineering Apprenticeships

 - Welding & Fabrication Apprenticeships

 - Aerospace Engineering Apprenticeships

-The College has recently made substantial investment in the new engineering facilities based in the Energy Skills Centre.
-Students can take full advantage of the fully stocked and dedicated Laboratories with the latest Robotic, CAD/CAM, CNC, Materials, Pneumatic/Hydraulics, Programmable Logic Control, Electronics and Process Control Technology.
+The College has recently made substantial investment in brand new engineering facilities.
+Students can take advantage of the fully-stocked and dedicated Laboratories with the latest Robotic, CAD/CAM, CNC, Materials, Pneumatic/Hydraulics, Programmable Logic Control, Electronics and Process Control Technology.

 Alongside membership of the EIN-SW, the College is also now a partner of the European Regional Development Fund (ERDF) funded project and will be working alongside EIN-SW to develop engineering businesses in the South-West.